 A concussion is a type of traumatic brain injury (TBI) that involves either a direct blow to the head or after a head jerk or whiplash-type injury that causes your head and brain to quickly shake back and forth.
 Since the brain is physically shaken and briefly moved out of its normal positioning, such movement can seriously affect the brain’s full and proper functioning.

 Fortunately, with proper medical treatment and rehabilitation, most people make a full recovery from a concussion.
 However, even after a serious motor vehicle accident, sometimes victims may not know they have a concussion, especially if it is low-grade.
 There are three different grades of concussions, ranging from mild to severe.
+Our California lawyers at Frish Law Group explain all three levels of concussion.

 The Different Grades of Concussions